iamharshkr/stocks-prediction/readme.md

 ![alt text](Screenshots/Screenshot-2.png)

-Here our model will be trained train.
+Here our model is training.
 ![alt text](Screenshots/Screenshot-3.png)

 After that you can check the actual and predicted price graph.